bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 <img src="/images/qgc/firmware-2.png" class="img-responsive img-center" />

 Press "OK" at the top right and you will be prompted to select the firmware file (which will probably be named "ArduSub-v2.px4").
-Make sure you [download the most recent firmware](firmware.ardusub.com) and choose it here.
+Make sure you [download the most recent firmware](http://firmware.ardusub.com) and choose it here.

 The firmware will upload the Pixhawk and you'll see the following printout and success message.

 <img src="/images/qgc/firmware-3.png" class="img-responsive img-center" />

+## Setup Raspberry Pi

+If using the *Advanced Electronics Package*, a Raspberry Pi computer is used as a *companion computer* with the Pixhawk.
+The computer handles video streaming and relaying communications to the surface through an Ethernet connection.

+For information on how to set up the Raspberry Pi for use with ArduSub, see the [Raspberry Pi Setup Page](/raspi-setup/).

 ## Connect QGC to Controller